instantOS/instantos.github.io/docs/apps.md

 ### None of the launchers are present on my system

-You likely installed instantWM on an existing system. instantWM is just a window manager does not include any other programs.
+You likely installed instantWM on an existing system. instantWM is just a window manager and does not include any other programs.
 These have to be installed separately from [http://packages.instantos.io](http://packages.instantos.io).
 It is also a lot harder to provide support for these frankensteined systems since lots of things can vary depending on what your base system looks like.